October 13, 2025

 Kosmik is newer, so the template library is still growing compared to established competitors

-No mobile app yet
+No mobile app yet (web version works on tablets)

 Why Choose Kosmik?